The Call for the 2018 Europlanet Prize for Public Engagement with Planetary Science is now open!

 - The prize will consist of a cash award of 4000 €.
 The winner will be invited to the European Planetary Science Congress to attend an award ceremony and share Best Practice Techniques with the Outreach Community.

-The call for nominations for the 2018 Europlanet Prize is now open!
-The closing date is the 31st January 2018.
+The call for nominations for the 2018 Europlanet Prize is now open! **The deadline has been extended until 23 February 2018.

 How to Submit a Nomination: